Ggerr-githhub01/deploy-gangsarfutsal-booking/docs/security.md

 ### Dedicated Administrative User

-A dedicated administrative user should be created for routine server administration, rather than using the superuser account directly.
+For routine user administration processes, it's best to use a new user other than the superuser.
+This user should only be granted specific access rights, depending on the purpose.

-This user should only receive elevated access rights when needed via sudo, while routine operations should be performed using a non-root account.
+This user should only receive elevated access rights if necessary via sudo, while routine operations should be performed using a non-root account.

-This approach reduces the potential impact of accidental commands or unauthorized access to the server.
+This approach aims to mitigate the worst-case scenario if the server is compromised, at least while it's still operating under a regular user, whose access is more limited than that of the superuser.